 Be sure to get a clear explanation of your lender’s rate lock rules.
 Find out if your locked rate can change in certain circumstances — for example, if mortgage rates drop, or if you change from a 30-year fixed-rate mortgage to an FHA loan.

-Finally, be sure that your rate lock is long enough to cover the entire homebuying process.
-For example, if you anticipate that your closing will take longer than a month, talk to your lender about locking in a rate for that period without paying fees.
+Finally, be sure that your rate lock will be in effect long enough to cover the entire homebuying process.
+For example, if you anticipate that your closing will take longer than a month, talk to your lender about locking in a rate for that extended period–preferably without paying additional fees.

 Make sure you’re financially prepared

 Before you lock in a rate, make sure your budget is in order and you are financially prepared to apply for a mortgage.